Skip to main content

 Historical & Cultural Significance

 Rhodonite has been used as an ornamental stone for centuries.
-It was particularly popular in Russia, where massive deposits in the Ural Mountains supplied material for breathtaking columns, sarcophagi, and decorative objects of the Russian imperial court.
+It was especially popular in Russia, where massive Ural Mountain deposits supplied material for columns, sarcophagi, and decorative objects of the imperial court.
 The largest carved Rhodonite object in the world is the sarcophagus of Tsar Alexander II's wife, Maria Alexandrovna, in the Peter and Paul Cathedral in St. Petersburg.
 In the 18th and 19th centuries, Rhodonite was also carved into elaborate decorative objects in China and Japan.
 The stone gained wider recognition in the West during the Victorian era as a jewelry stone.

 Symbolism

-• Emotional wound healing — processes and releases trauma from both old and new wounds
+• Emotional wound healing: processes and releases trauma from old and new wounds

-• Self-worth and self-love — rebuilds confidence after emotional damage and teaches inner value
+• Self-worth and self-love: rebuilds confidence after emotional damage and teaches you your own value

-• Balance of heart and grounding — combines deep emotional work with practical, earthy stability
+• Balance of heart and grounding: combines emotional depth with practical, earthy stability

-• Hidden talents — helps discover and develop abilities that have been suppressed by emotional pain
+• Hidden talents: helps discover abilities that got buried under emotional pain

 Folklore & Legends